-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 If Trump now plows ahead with trade remedies focused on yesterday’s problems, as his threatened 45 percent tariffs on Chinese exports and focus on Chinese currency are, American business and their global supply chains and sales channels will be hammered.

 Instead, Trump should focus on three things in resetting U.S.-China trade and business relations.
 First, all discussions and agreements should be based on true reciprocity.
 We can’t do it there, you can’t do it here.
-For example, non-tariff barriers have squeezed foreign insurance companies into less than 6 percent of the Chinese market.
+For example, nontariff barriers have squeezed foreign insurance companies into less than 6 percent of the Chinese market.
 So cash rich Chinese insurers such as the Anbang Insurance Group are using the enormous wealth earned in their protected market to try to acquire insurers across the globe including Des Moines-based Fidelity & Guaranty Life.

-Second, revive Section 301 of the Trade Act of 1974 as well as other trade enforcement tools that allow the president to impose retaliatory tariffs and other penalties when the U.S. believes trading partners are pursuing unfair policies.
-WTO rules prevent the U.S. from using these tools against fellow WTO members.
+Second, revive Section 301 of the Trade Act of 1974 as well as other trade enforcement tools that allow the president to impose retaliatory tariffs and other penalties when the United States believes trading partners are pursuing unfair policies.
+WTO rules prevent the United States from using these tools against fellow WTO members.
 Third, and perhaps most important, resurrect, rejigger, and rebrand the TPP.
 A revitalized and expanded Trump Pacific Partnership would demonstrate America’s desire to be partners with our Asian allies in their economic success.

 Trump will need to thoroughly think through his China trade policy as U.S. multinationals present a ripe target for Chinese redress.
 China is often the largest or fastest — or both — growing market for U.S. companies in industries ranging from aviation to telecommunications to silicon chips to automobiles to food and agriculture.
 China’s creative retribution skills were on full display when the European Union imposed tariffs on Chinese solar panels a few years ago.
 China responded by going after Europe’s nearly $1 billion in wine exports to China.
 The solar panel dispute was quickly resolved.

 More than 50 percent of Chinese exports are produced by foreign-funded factories.
 Foreign firms account for 70 percent of high-tech exports.
 And China was responsible for nearly 40 percent of global growth last year.
-So Trump’s plan for 45 percent tariffs on Chinese exports to the U.S. could knee-cap leading American companies and roil the U.S. stock market.
+So Trump’s plan for 45 percent tariffs on Chinese exports to the United States could knee-cap leading American companies and roil the U.S. stock market.

 Three days before Trump took the oath of office, Chinese President Xi Jinping was effusively welcomed as the new champion of global stability at the World Economic Forum (WEF) in Davos.
 “In a world marked by great uncertainty and volatility, the international community is looking to China to continue its responsive and responsible leadership in providing all of us with confidence and stability,” WEF founder Klaus Schwab said in introducing Xi.